Learn the craft of formulating a sermon and Bible class lesson

 * With "article sermons" you can make detailed handouts to give your congregation.
 This can help them follow you better when you preach.
 They can also take the material home to look at later or share with friends.
 My grandma, would save (through the years), the sermons her preacher preached.
 He used the "article sermon" format.

-* These formats are great for producing Bible class lessons, outlines are less effective in showing detail and in-depth content.
+* These formats are great for producing Bible class lessons.
+Outlines are less effective in showing detail and in-depth content.

 * Writing "article sermons" can have the positive duel aspects of being used for other things, like blog articles, bulletins, eBooks, evangelism materials, etc.